jamescoledesign/sat-track/README.md

 # sat-track
 A Text User Interface (TUI) for tracking satellites in a terminal window.
 Save your latitude and longitude in a `.env` file and run `python sattrack.py` to see the satellite's approximate position relative to your location.

 Cartesian coordinates are provided to aid in positioning a radio telescope.
 Approximate stellite locations are calculated using two-line elements (TLEs) and [Skyfield](https://rhodesmill.org/skyfield/).

+**Note:** I have not been able to determine if the tracking is accurate, so please let me know if you have any success using this tool.

 ## Setup